 For a great resource on all the wonderful, and often overlooked, qualities that introverts often possess, I can’t recommend Susan Cain’s book, Quiet: The Power of Introverts in a World That Can’t Stop Talking, enough.

 One final point, that I always try to keep in the back of my mind, is that this will all be short lived anyway.
-My kids will be grown in the blink of an eye.
+Being an introverted parent is tough, but my kids will be grown in the blink of an eye.
 They’ll become more and more independent and I won’t be nearly as interesting to them as I am now.

 Isn’t this yet another bittersweet aspect of parenting?